Gordonvale, Queensland: History

 The Gordonvale Library opened on 19 February 1954, replacing the old School of Arts which was built in 1900.

-All Saints' Anglican Church was consecrate on 14 June 1963 by Anglican Bishop of North Queensland Ian Shevill and Anglican Archbishop of Sydney Hugh Gough.
+All Saints' Anglican Church was consecrated on 14 June 1963 by Anglican Bishop of North Queensland Ian Shevill and Anglican Archbishop of Sydney Hugh Gough.
 It was designed by Cairns architects Sidney George Barnes and Edwin Oribin.

-On 26 October 1964 Senior Constable Desmond Trannore was shot attending a domestic disturbance.
+On 26 October 1964, police officer Senior Constable Desmond Trannore was shot attending a domestic disturbance.

+Gordonvale State High School opened in 1965, replacing the secondary department of Gordonvale Rural School (also known as Gordonvale State School).

 In the 1990s, a number of mosaics were commissioned by the "Friends of Gordonvale" commemorating through imagery the original businesses and shops in the town.
 These mosaics were cemented permanently within the footpaths directly outside the original sites of the businesses.

 Gordonvale was located within the Shire of Mulgrave until its amalgamation with the City of Cairns in 1995.
-The City was subsequently merged into the larger Cairns Region in 2008.
+The city was subsequently merged into the larger Cairns Region in 2008.

+Emmanuel College opened in Manunda on 29 January 1986.
+In 2002, Emmanuel College closed and became Djarragun College in Gordonvale, a school committed to improving the educational outcomes of Indigenous students in the Cape York Peninsula area.